 I would also recommend checking out the Archery Trade Association.
 Knowing more about this association and the history, gives you the appreciation of what they do for all archers.

-How do you determine your true draw length?
 You can measure your true draw length by marking the arrow at the grip area.
 The distance from the grip area to the nock that meets the string is your true draw length.

-How do you measure amp draw length?
 The amp draw length is determined by measuring where the nock point is to the point that is the deepest part of your grip.
 This is where the arrow will cross the riser You can also use a bow square to figure this out as well.

-Can arrows be too long for a bow?
 Yes and no. This depends if you have the right length arrow for your stature.
 But Yes because the longer the arrow the weaker the spine will be.